-J-Pop Go has been featured in a variety of press and media features, including the Metro newspaper, Japan Update Weekly, Neo magazine and Rapture TV.
-We’ve also worked with the likes of Ubisoft, Terratag, MVM Entertainment, ADV Films and Tanoshimi.
+J-Pop Go has been featured in a variety of press and media features, including the Metro, Japan Update Weekly, Electronic Sound, Anime Limited, Hyper Japan, Manga Entertainment, Japan Matsuri, Neo magazine and Otaku News.

-More recently, J-Pop Go has established Project MARSHMALLOW which is the creative arm of J-Pop Go and is responsible for developing music acts.
+J-Pop Go also established Project MARSHMALLOW, which is the creative arm of J-Pop Go and is responsible for developing music acts.
 Our first experimental offering is MARSHMALLOW LLAMA TIME (inspired by our love of J-Pop, marshmallows, llamas and fluffy things in general) who saw their debut at our July 2012 event in Shoreditch.

 J-Pop Go founder Paul Browne spent his formative years indulging in fanzine culture before branching out to graphic and web design in later years via Arc23.

-He has been involved in both writing and design in the music world for over 20 years which has seen him working with such diverse artists as pioneering synthpop outfit Orchestral Manoeuvres In The Dark, Julian Cope and Virginia Astley.
-Paul is also a co-founder of The Electricity Club, a website which celebrates electronic music both classic and contemporary.
+He has been involved in both writing and design in the music world for over 20 years, which has seen him working with such diverse artists as pioneering synth-pop outfit Orchestral Manoeuvres In The Dark, Julian Cope and Virginia Astley.
+Paul also founded The Electricity Club, a website which celebrates electronic music both classic and contemporary.

 Mary is better known in her guise as DJ Tasuki who contributes musical duties to the anime convention circuit including Minamicon, Ayacon and Amecon.
 She also hosts talks and panels on J-Pop.